-Often times crimes occur without planning when a prepetrator sees that he/she has a chance to act in the moment and sieze an opportunity.
-There are various simple ways to protect yourself and eliminate such opportunities from occuring by making your home, vehicle, valubles, etc. a harder target for criminals.
+Often times crimes occur without planning when a perpetrator sees that he/she has a chance to act in the moment and seize an opportunity.
+There are various simple ways to protect yourself and eliminate such opportunities from occurring by making your home, vehicle, valuables, etc. a harder target for criminals.

 How to report and prevent against COVID-19 Coronavirus Fraud:

 - Lock your car.
 More than half of all vehicles stolen were left unlocked.